-The Lagotto Romagnolo is an Italian dog breed that looks something like a Goldendoodle once fully grown.
-However, as puppies, they resemble little bears (or possibly teddy bears) you can’t help but cuddle with and give hugs to.
+The Lagotto Romagnolo is an Italian dog that looks something like a Goldendoodle once fully grown.
+But, as puppies, they resemble little bears (or possibly teddy bears) you can’t help but cuddle with and give hugs to.

-For years, these dogs have been bred to root out truffles thanks to their excellent nose and diligent attitude.
+For years, these dogs have been bred to root out truffles thanks to their excellent sharp noses and their diligent attitudes.
 No other dog specialized in such a unique job.
-But when they’re not working hard, they’re rather easy going and laid back dogs.
+But when they’re not working hard, they are rather easy going and laid back dogs.

 There’s not much to dislike about this dog breed.
-They’re one of the most versatile dog breeds in the world – both on the field and in the home.
-Lagottos also get along with other dogs and kids.
-The bear-like appearance is just a plus.
+They’re one of the most versatile breeds in the world – both on the field and in the home.
+Lagottos also get along with other dogs and children.
+And the bear-like appearance is just a plus.